bbc/tal/overview/new-media-playback.md

 When this occurs, the MediaPlayer will enter the `BUFFERING` state asynchronously and an event emitted of type `MediaPlayer.EVENT.BUFFERING` (as above).
 By [adding an event callback](#media-playback-events) to listen to these events, you can update your application's interface to, for example, show a buffering spinner.

 `playFrom(seconds)` can be used to seek to different points in the media.
 If the seconds parameter is larger than the duration of the media, the value will be clamped and playback will begin from just before the end.
-Requests to seek within one second of the correct time will be ignored to ensure consistent behaviour across devices.
+Requests to seek within one second of the current time will be ignored to ensure consistent behaviour across devices.

 ## Stopping media